Tracking the user activity, Analyzing the right metrics, and executing this data is one golden key I believe takes an

 Because it is a lot more reliable, accurate, and definitely more standard to use when compared with the jetpack.

-For Event records, Jetpack stats can hold the data which is up to a year old while Google analytics can hold for a period as much as you want.
+For Event records, Jetpack stats can hold the data which is up to a year old while Google analytics can keep for a period as much as you want.

 Tracking links would definitely help you with better productivity.
 With data so valuable, you can work upon the factors that directly relate to your affiliate income and community connections.

 If this post helped you share it on Twitter and Facebook.